w3f/polkadot-wiki/docs/learn/how-to/create-polkadot-account.md

 !!! warning "IMPORTANT"

     The Polkadot Developer Signer is an account manager meant for power users and developers.
-There are several user-friendly browser extensions funded by the Polkadot Treasury that support a lot of features right from the extension.
+There are several user-friendly browser extensions that support a lot of features right from the extension.
 Discover them in [this article](where-to-store-dot.md) and check how to create a Polkadot account with them in the section above.

 No matter the [type](../learn-account-advanced.md) of your account, add your accounts through a browser extension, as it has many advantages:

+  * You can use your accounts with any compatible app in the ecosystem, not just the Polkadot Developer Interface.
-  * It provides better security than using the Web UI directly.
+  * It provides better security than using a web UI directly.
   * Your browser won't "forget" your accounts if its cookies are cleared.
-  * The extension recognizes all known Polkadot scams and alerts you when you access a phishing site.
-This will help you protect yourself and your funds.

 !!! tip "GOOD TO KNOW"